tensorflow/gnn/tensorflow_gnn/docs/guide/graph_tensor.md

 not added, when merging a batch of input graphs into one.
 This way, the separation between components (usually one per input graph) is preserved.

-Some input graphs may come with features that belong to the graph as a whole, not any particular node or edge.
+Input graphs may come with features that belong to each input graph as a whole, not any particular node or edge.
 GraphTensor supports the notion of graph context to store such features.
-The graph context provides a map of features, much like node sets and edge sets, except that the context features have shape `[num_components, ...]`.
+The `GraphTensor.context` object provides a map of features, much like node sets and edge sets, except that the context features have shape `[num_components, ...]`.
 That means, the items of the context are the graph components (just like the items of a node set are the nodes and the items of an edge set are the edges).
-For uniformity, the context also has a size tensor: its shape is `[num_components]`, and its values are all 1s.
+For uniformity, the context also has a size
+tensor: its shape is `[num_components]`, and its values are all 1s.

 GraphTensor supports broadcast and pool operations between the context (that is, values per component) and an edge set or a node set (that is, values per edge or